megahertz/secrypt/README.md

 - `files: string[]` - a list of files to encrypt/decrypt
 - `key: string` - a secret key to use for encryption/decryption.
 Not recommended to use in the config file.
 Use `SECRYPT_KEY` environment variable instead.
-- `keysFile: string` - a path to a file with secret keys.
+- `keyFile: string` - a path to a file with secret keys.
 By default, it is `secrypt.keys`.

 ### Override default behavior